Last 16 years of fire service career spent in Fire Safety

 The Stage, Shoreditch, London.
 CDC has been a part of the project design team for a total of 7 buildings, a mix of residential and commercial.
 Each building is very different and has its own unique fire safety compliance challenges.

-Considering a career in Acoustics?
+Considering a career in Fire?
 Check out our careers page